Hashtags - Still helpful or dead?

 1. No single user would even be able to find anything under the hashtag anymore, therefore eliminating the value of “tagging” in the first place.
 If the organization of posts no longer keeps them organized, the feature is rendered useless.

-2. Businesses on the platform have now taken over the hashtag feature allowing them to create entire tags for themselves, essentially providing another free way for people to find them.
-An example of this would be a hashtag like #AshevilleNC.
-Well now if I am a tourist visiting Asheville, NC I am going to look up the hashtag.
-I won’t find locals talking about what they are doing with their everyday life in the city.
-Rather, I would see the popular businesses in the area because they are posting publicly and have the most likes.
-Free Advertising?
+2. You also have businesses and influencers with tons of followers taking over hashtag pages.
+An example of this would be a hashtag like #fitness.
+Well now if I am a new gym-goer I am probably going to look up the hashtag and see what kind of content might inspire me.
+I won’t find locals talking about what they are doing with their everyday life regarding fitness.
+Rather, I would see the popular influencers that have positioned themselves within the fitness niche as well as businesses with fitness related products they are trying to sell.
+They are going to shop up higher than any other joe-shmoe since they are posting publicly and have the most likes.
+While this is not inherently a bad thing, it’s essentially free advertising & pptimization.
 Instagram wouldn’t let the potential income stream go unchecked.

 Now we are back in 2025 and hashtags have completely changed.
-When you go to search on social media platforms like Instagram to find things to do in Asheville, NC for the weekend, the algorithm has a new way of searching their database for things you might like, and sometimes it is a little biased.
+When you go to search on social media platforms like Instagram to find things relating to #fitness, the algorithm has a new way of searching their database for things you might like, and sometimes it is a little biased.
 Like Google, current algorithms are now scanning through posts, captions, bios, and more, across the platform, for key words that match what you are looking for.

 When businesses or influencers join the platform they have a few ways to help their page show up higher on the list for consumers.
 They can go about it organically where they are strategic with what keywords they include throughout their profile.
 They can also pay to boost their content and their page — paid advertising.
 While most business pages end up doing both at some point, it is important to note how hashtags fall into this new system.